getsolus/help-center-docs/docs/user/software/sound/index.md

 ### Configuration

-Fortunately both the `pipewire` and `pipewire-jack` packages come with the configs we need.

-Open up your terminal of choice and input the commands below
+1. Open the terminal and input the following commands:

 ```bash
 cd .config/